grov/testssl-report/README.md

 ```

 ### NOTE:
-**This was designed to get on a Jenkins server which freshly installs and runs the project each time.
+**This was designed to run on a Jenkins server which freshly
+downloads and runs the project each time.
-Consequesntly, it only works if you *haven't* yet cloned the `testssl.sh` repo.**
+Consequesntly, it only works *LOCALLY* if you *haven't*
+yet cloned the `testssl.sh` repo.**
-If you already cloned this repo (and are happy with its currency) just comment out the first line of `cloneRunAndAggregate.sh`
+If you already cloned this repo (and are happy with its currency)
+just comment out the first line of `cloneRunAndAggregate.sh`